48kRAM/nagios-plugins/README.md

 ### APC/check_apc_runtime

 Checks estimated runtime on an APC networked Smart UPS, Symmetra, etc. Runtime is reported in minutes.
 Provides perfdata for graphing.

+### MySQL/check_mysql_rep

+Checks the replication status of a MySQL slave.

+### DNS/check_dns_data

+Check the data and zones served by a DNS server against known-good values.